The psychology of religion, part III

 Cultural forces, community values, and peer pressure substitute for actual evidence in faith-based lifestyles.
 Faith-based lifestyles are dangerously irrational.
 Faith always boils down to “I want to believe” and is never based on actual data.
 That’s insane, and it kills people by causing them to make choices that are non-reality-based.
 Q-anon, vaccines as a government conspiracy, flat earth, get rich selling multi-level crap — all related to faith-based living.

 If I met you on the streets of your town or city and introduced myself as the creator of the universe, you would either run away or demand evidence that my claim was true.
 Other possibilities include you calling 911 to report a mentally ill person wandering the streets.
 If I told you that I could walk on water, multiply food, or resurrect myself, that same set of options would probably occur to you.
 These are all claims made about Jesus by the Christian religion.
 When looked at through a rational lens, most people are going to be dubious.
-Because the Christian faith is culturally dominant in many areas of the world, people in those areas are likely to take Christianity’s fantastic and improbable claims at face value.
-After all, they have been inundated in those amazing and unprovable claims for a lifetime.
+Because the Christian faith is culturally dominant in many areas of the world, people in those areas will likely take Christianity’s fantastic and improbable claims at face value.
+After all, they have been inundated with those amazing and unprovable claims for a lifetime.

 Because of biases and logical fallacies, believers take these rather extraordinary and implausible supernatural stories in stride.
 They do not demand evidence, require pictures or videos, or ask for other proof.
 That is what faith is: belief without a shred of evidence.
 Faith is making claims without having any valid data to back those claims up.
 I can hand you a book claiming that I am the President of the world, but that does not make it so.
 The most common fallacy believers engage in is assuming that their holy texts are inerrant based on the text itself making that claim.
 Anyone can write a text claiming it is the perfect instruction manual for life, but that doesn’t mean it is.

 The Christian bible derives much of its authority not from being inerrant but because a billion people think it is an instruction manual handed down by the creator of everything.
 Those believer numbers would go way down if everyone who believed in it was required to take a critical thinking class.
 Critical thinking explains the fallacy called argument from authority, which has been used to justify slavery, for instance.
-Apologists have to constantly defend against reality because of their poorly written holy texts.
+Apologists must constantly defend against reality because of their poorly written holy texts.
 Take for example, this nonsense:

 “When we read verses like Ephesians 6:5, Colossians 3:22, and 1 Peter 2:18, we hear the common English translation ‘slave’ in light of our own historical context.
 We typically think of race-based, chattel slavery in which the slave is the property of the master and lacks any legal rights.
 This kind of slavery is manifestly among the most despicable institutions ever to disgrace human civilization.
 It is not, however, what is in view in these texts.
 The Greek word (doulos) can be translated ‘slave,’ or sometimes ‘servant’ or ‘bondservant,’ and often referred to people who had a surprising level of legal and social status in the first-century Greco-Roman world.
 Most were not ‘slaves’ from their birth, or for their whole life, or because of their race — for instance, the Roman jurist Gaius (second century) claimed that most slaves were prisoners of war who actually would have been slaughtered if not made slaves.”